Skyrah1/dnd-blog/_posts/2020-05-28-barbarian.md

 At level 1, you start off with 2 uses of Rage that can be replenished on a long rest.
 This number increases as you level up.
 Rage ends after a minute (10 rounds of combat), but it can be ended early as a bonus action, and it will also end early if you go one round without either trying to hit things or taking damage yourself.

-Probably the biggest tactical decision you'll make in combat (yes, there is tactics in playing Barbarian) will be whether to use Rage in combat or hold onto it for a more dangerous encounter.
+Probably the biggest tactical decision you'll make in combat (yes, there is still some tactics involved in playing a Barbarian) will be whether to use Rage in combat or hold onto it for a more dangerous encounter.

 Note that you won't be able to cast spells during rage, so multiclassing into spellcasting classes tends to be a sub-optimal choice (but feel free to do it anyway if it suits your character).
 Also note that you won't be able to benefit from Rage if you're wearing heavy armor.
 Thankfully, your character won't need armor *at all*, thanks to...